msieg/deep-music-visualizer/README.md

 ### Classes

 If you want to choose which classes (image categories) to visualize, you can specify a list of indices here.
-The indices are based on ImageNet classes ([See here](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a))
+The indices are based on ImageNet classes ([See here](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a)).
+The number of class indices must be equal to [num_classes] (default is 12, corresponding to the 12 musical pitches (A, A#, B, etc.)).
+Or you can enter the class indices in order of priority (highest priority first) and set [sort_classes_by_power] to 1.